The rookie compound never stayed still for long, even after a breach disaster.

 An hour later, White Crest tried again with Michael.

-This one was more careful than the last recruiter.
+This recruiter was more careful than the last one.
 Younger, sharper, with a tone calibrated to sound personal instead of sales-driven.

 "We're prepared to revise the development package," he said as they stood near the barrier rail.
 "Higher equipment support, more flexible placement, less branding control."